 Half Whole Diminished Scale – 7b9 Chords

-The more popular of the two diminished scales in modern music, the half whole diminished scale is used to solo over dominant chords when you want to bring a 13b9 sound to your guitar solos.
+The more popular of the two scales, half whole diminished is used over dominant chords when you want to bring a 13b9 sound to your solos.

-As dominant chords occur more in popular music genres, such as jazz, rock, and fusion, you’ll see this scale pop up in your playing more often than the fully diminished scale.
+As dominant chords are common in popular music, such as jazz, rock, and fusion, you see this scale pop up more often than fully diminished.

-Because it’s used to solo over dominant chords, this scale is often called the “dominant diminished scale.”
+Because it’s used to solo over dominant chords, this scale is called the “dominant diminished scale.”

-As the name suggests, the dominant diminished scale is built by alternating half and whole steps from any root note.
+As the name suggests, dominant diminished is built by alternating half and whole steps from any root.